7RU7H/CTFs/OS-ProvingGrounds/Vector/Notes/Vector-Notes.md

 grumpycatpicturenoleaking.png

-Very non descript sonus logging exploit. https://gist.github.com/CyberSKR/a2a8c76174578605af7bdbf53acebe1b
+Very non descriptive sonus logging exploit.
+But the word "vector" is used. https://gist.github.com/CyberSKR/a2a8c76174578605af7bdbf53acebe1b

 desperatehydra.png